 Politics In Therapy

-Our society is highly polarized by disagreements about political and cultural issues.
-Understandably, someone undergoing therapy might have concerns about what positions are held by their therapist or what response they will get if they chose to discuss their views.
-How a therapist handles political discussion can be useful or not for the therapy process, and may also affect a client’s sense of safety or their trust in their therapist’s judgement or character.
-I’d like to share how I approach this in my practice.
+Our society is highly polarized by political and cultural issues.
+Understandably, someone undergoing therapy might want to know what positions their therapist holds, or may feel concerned about what response they will get if they discuss their own views in therapy.
+How a therapist handles these issues may affect a client’s trust or sense of safety in therapy.
+Likewise, the way a therapist deals with political discussion can be useful or not for the therapy process.
 Continue reading “Politics In Therapy”

 Freedom From The Inner Critic

-Does your inner dialogue sound mean and judgmental?
-Do you frequently focus on your supposed mistakes and flaws?
-We all have a part of our psyche, sometimes referred to as the “inner critic,” which interferes with our happiness and self-expression, and limits our potential.
-This judgemental part of our mind tells us that we aren’t OK and undermines our confidence.
+Perhaps you can recognize an inner dialogue that sounds mean and judgmental, always focussing on your supposed mistakes and flaws.
+We have a part of our psyche, sometimes referred to as the “inner critic,” which undermines our confidence and limits our potential.
+This judgemental part of our mind can always find a reason to make us feel ashamed.
 Continue reading “Freedom From The Inner Critic”